To the Lost: Plot

 Jimmy attempts to make amends for betraying Nucky, despite knowing that Nucky will never forgive him.
 Aided by Richard, he ends the workers strike by kidnapping the Klansmen responsible for the raid on Chalky’s warehouse and delivering them to Chalky, along with compensation for the families of the men they killed.
-Jimmy asks Chalky to arrange a meeting with Nucky, which he expresses a desire to make things right and blames Eli for the assassination attempt.
+Jimmy asks Chalky to arrange a meeting with Nucky, during which he expresses a desire to make things right and blames Eli for the assassination attempt.
 Nucky asks Jimmy to sabotage the criminal charges against him.
 Jimmy destroys the Commodore’s will to ensure that he will inherit his estate, and forces Neary to write a statement implicating Eli at gunpoint; Jimmy and Richard then stage Neary's death as a suicide.

 Mickey brokers a meeting between Nucky and Manny Horvitz, who suggests they partner up and kill Jimmy.
 Nucky, concerned that Margaret Schroeder will testify against him, proposes to her and admits that he is asking her to save his life.
 When she sees Nucky caring for Emily, who is still recovering from polio, Margaret agrees to marry him prior to the trial.
 The judge grants a mistrial given Neary's death and the recanting of other witness statements.
 Meanwhile, Congress announces its intention to supply the road appropriations funding Nucky needs to profit from his investment in a tract of land between Atlantic City and Philadelphia, which he plans to use for a lucrative construction deal.
 He asks Margaret to sign the land back over to him now that the threat of asset forfeiture has been lifted.